 Discussion

-This review attempts to draw on most recent information, from in vitro, animal and epidemiological studies, to identify the expression of biological markers resulting from occupational exposure to different nanomaterials and nanoparticles.
-The literature to date has assessed a variety of biological markers, many of them showing statistically significant changes in biomonitoring as well as in respiratory functions in animal and human studies as well.
-Experiments on animals exposed to different NMs at varying dose and exposure routes allowed comparison of doses related to relevant physiological human exposure.
-Increased or decreased markers of lipid oxidation and inflammatory cell activation, cardiovascular disease markers, markers of oxidative damage to DNA, antioxidant markers, serum pneumoproteins, acute phase proteins, clotting factors and adhesion molecules were described.
-Markers showing statistically significant changes among exposed NM workers such as miRNAs, fibrogenic markers and micronucleus, ICAM-1 in macrophages were also shown.
-In vitro studies were useful in showing significant changes in proteins or genes’ expression and to get molecular insights into the NPs-induced toxicity and pathogenesis in humans.
-The majority of epidemiological studies involved NM from the manufacturing and printing technologies, mainly single and multi-walled carbon nanotubes, titanium dioxide, metal oxides, silicon dioxide and other nanomaterials including nanoresins, nanosilver, nanogold, nanoclay and nanoalumina; multiple exposures to mixed types of nanoparticles were very common, Titanium dioxide was the most frequently described, single or in combination with other NMs followed by mixture of nanomaterials in welding fumes and carbon nanotubes in a variety of industries.
-From all human samples collected in the different epidemiology studies, EBC was found to be a sensitive technique for noninvasive monitoring of workers exposed to NM with biomarkers that reflect intrinsic changes in the airway lining fluid and lung inflammation.
-Some ions released from metal NMs when dissolved in biological media were detectable with analytical methods and could serve as valuable markers of exposed workers.
-Although the results described in this scoping review demonstrate good relationship between exposure of workers to NM and physiologicaly significant biomarkers, in order to use these biomarkers in routine occupational medical surveillance, large scall epidemiological studies among well defined groups of workers will be needed to confirm the utility of routine occupational biomonitoring.
+This review attempts to draw on the most recent information from in vitro, animal, and epidemiological studies to identify the expression of biological markers resulting from occupational exposure to different nanomaterials and nanoparticles.
+The literature to date has assessed a variety of biological markers, many of them showing statistically significant changes in biomonitoring and respiratory functions in animal and human studies.
+Experiments on animals exposed to different NPs at varying doses and exposure routes allow for comparing doses related to relevant physiological human exposure.
+Increased or decreased markers of lipid oxidation and inflammatory cell activation, cardiovascular disease markers, markers of oxidative damage to DNA, antioxidant markers, serum pneumoproteins, acute phase proteins, clotting factors, and adhesion molecules were described.
+Markers showing statistically significant changes among exposed NP workers such as miRNAs, fibrogenic markers, micronuclei, and ICAM-1 in macrophages were also shown.
+In vitro studies were useful in showing significant changes in protein or gene expression and to get molecular insights into NP-induced toxicity and pathogenesis in humans.
+The majority of epidemiological studies involved NPs from the manufacturing and printing technologies, mainly single- and multi-walled carbon nanotubes, titanium dioxide, metal oxides, silicon dioxide, and other nanomaterials including nanoresins, nanosilver, nanogold, nanoclay, and nanoalumina; multiple exposures to mixed types of nanoparticles were very common, Titanium dioxide was the most frequently described, either separately or in combination with other NPs followed by mixtures of nanomaterials in welding fumes and carbon nanotubes in a variety of industries.
+From all human samples collected in the different epidemiology studies, EBC was found to be a sensitive technique for the noninvasive monitoring of workers exposed to NPs with biomarkers that reflect intrinsic changes in the airway lining fluid and lung inflammation.
+When released from metal NPs when dissolved in biological media, some ions were detectable with analytical methods and could serve as valuable markers of exposed workers.
+Although the results described in this scoping review demonstrate a good relationship between exposure of workers to NP and physiologically significant biomarkers, in order to use these biomarkers in routine occupational medical surveillance, large scale epidemiological studies among well-defined groups of workers will be required to confirm the utility of routine occupational biomonitoring.

 Conclusions

-The adverse physiological effects of occupational exposure to nanomaterials demonstrated by the significant association with biomarkers of exposure were highlighted in this review.
-Validated biomarkers will enable the progression of knowledge about potential health effects associated with occupational NM exposure in general and will contribute to the implementation of reliable, non-invasive occupational medical surveillance.
+The adverse physiological effects of occupational exposure to nanomaterials, demonstrated by the significant association with exposure biomarkers, were highlighted in this review.
+Validated biomarkers will enable the progression of knowledge about potential health effects associated with occupational NP exposure in general and will contribute to the implementation of reliable, noninvasive occupational medical surveillance.
 The development of biological exposure indices and occupational exposure limits will protect workers from emerging exposures.
-With further research biomarkers could be recommended for preventive occupational medicine surveillance and monitoring of workers with occupational exposure to nanoparticles.
+With further research, biomarkers could be recommended for preventive occupational medicine surveillance and to help monitor workers with occupational exposure to nanoparticles.

-Based on the findings of the literature reviewed, workplaces with significant NM exposure should implement preventive measures such as substitution of certain NM or administrative, engineering or personal protective equipment in order to reduce exposure levels and protect workers from potential adverse health effects.
+Based on the findings within the reviewed literature, workplaces with significant NP exposure should implement preventive measures such as the substitution of certain NPs, or administrative, engineering, or personal protective equipment in order to reduce exposure levels and protect workers from potential adverse health effects.

-Acknowledgements
+Acknowledgments

-The authors thank Ms. Sahara Elfaks from the Department of Env. and Occ.
-Health, School of Public Health at University of Haifa for her assistance in building the PRISMA flow chart.
+The authors thank Ms. Sahara Elfaks from the Department of Occupational and Environmental Health, School of Public Health at the University of Haifa for her assistance in building the PRISMA flow chart.